-Welcome Message from Our Chief
+Welcome Message from Our Interim Chief

-vulnerable hospitalized patients requires a perspective and approach that emphasizes our patients’ individual circumstances, and acknowledges the effect that societal failures have had on our patients’ health.
+vulnerable hospitalized patients requires a holistic approach that emphasizes our patients’ individual circumstances and acknowledges the effect that societal failures and systemic inequities have had on our patients’ health and lives outside of the hospital.
 Advocacy for our patients is at the core of all facets of our work – clinical care, medical education, quality improvement, and research – and we view our mission as translating advocacy into practice.

 Please explore our website to get a more detailed picture of our division’s activities and opportunities, and please feel free to reach out to me directly with any questions.

-Chief, ZSFG Division of Hospital Medicine
+Interim Chief, ZSFG Division of Hospital Medicine